rodrigorangelmendes/Project-AETHER/README.md

-# Project AETHER: Bias-Mitigation Analysis for IT Job Descriptions
+# AETHER: Bias-Mitigation Analysis for IT Job Descriptions

 ## Overview
 This self-directed research project explores linguistic bias in IT job descriptions using Natural Language Processing (NLP) techniques.
 The goal is to provide a data-driven framework and practical tools for creating more inclusive hiring materials.